danzimmerman/dz_rpi_config/README.md

 So I've cleaned up the `trixie` branch to remove unnecessary files and scripts and to reflect Ansible's handling of:

  - Cloning this repo and softlinking the Bash setup files
- - Installing the `PREEMPT_RT` kernel from Raspberry Pi binaries and setting up the `realtime` group and user permissions for this
  - Setting up DHCP wired ethernet using `nmcli` and cleaning up unused connections
  - Setting up NetworkManager to do connectivity checks to help auto-switch the default route between wired and wireless interfaces
  - Installing needed `apt` packages